An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 My digital Suica on my phone

 The one place where I would recommend hiring a car is in the Fuji Five Lakes area.
 This was my first time hiring a car in Japan, but it was worth it for us to explore more of the Fuji Five Lakes area, beyond Lake Kawaguchiko where we were staying.
+As the area isn’t as built up as in the cities, we found driving around not too stressful, and would recommend it to others.

 Click the image to open a larger interactive map in desktop, or on Google Maps on mobile devices

-1 Month in Japan Cost
+How Much Does it Cost to Spend 1 Month in Japan

 I’ve crunched the numbers, and our 4 weeks in Japan ended up costing us a grand total of AUD $8,500 for two people.

 This equates to AUD $315 per day for two people.
-As at May 2024, this is roughly USD $210 / €190 for a couple, per day.
+With exchange rates as at January 2025, this equates to approximately USD $195 / €190 for a couple, per day.

 This includes all expenses, except for flights and travel insurance.